 Salary increases.
 The Library Board approved a merit pay increase range of 1% to 3% based upon an employee's evaluation score.
-A pay adjustment of 1.85% was provided for each employee.
-The Library Board as a matter of policy does not award across- the-board nor cost of living increases.
-Salary adjustments for longevity for staff at the five and ten-year marks in their salary schedule positions (not on the anniversary of the years working for the library) continued to be implemented and approved by the Library Board in FY 2018.
+The Library Board as a matter of policy does not award across- the-board or cost of living increases.
+Salary adjustments for longevity for staff at the five and ten-year marks in their salary schedule positions (not on the anniversary of the years working for the library) continued to be implemented and approved by the Library Board in FY 2019.
+The Library Board in FY 2019 paid out over \$5,000 in bonuses to employees in appreciation for the work they have been providing to the community.

 Inflation.
 The inflation rate is low and remained at the same rate at the end of the fiscal year as it was at the beginning of the fiscal year.
-The inflation rate began June 1, 2017 at 2.1% and ended at that same inflation rate on May 31, 2018.
+The inflation rate began June 1, 2018 at 1.9% and ended at 1.75% in 2019.